MG Software.

 Frequently asked questions

 Stakeholders typically do not attend sprint planning itself, but the product owner represents their interests.
 Hold a sprint review at the end of each sprint so stakeholders can give feedback on the delivered work.
+Use the feedback to update the backlog for the next sprint.

 Get in touch